Metalystn/Exam-repository/Security-Scenario.md

 ## Performance Goal
 - **Key Metric**: Detection and rejection time.
   - **Target**: Less than 2 seconds to detect, reject, and log unauthorized input.

-## Rationale
-- **Why it matters**:
-  - Ensures the artifact (Course Validator) remains resilient to attacks targeting input validation mechanisms.
-  - Protects sensitive data and system functionality from unauthorized manipulation.
-  - Enhances overall trust in the system by maintaining data accuracy and consistency.